 In addition to David’s substantial tax practice, David has also acted in numerous public law cases, many of which arose from his tax client base.
 These have included two judicial review challenges which proceeded to the Supreme Court (Prudential and Davies & James / Gaines-Cooper), and one to the Court of Appeal (Shiner).
 David also acted in the States of Jersey’s judicial review against the UK government, which was widely covered in the media at the time.
 David’s experience in public law is supported, and to a great extent, mirrored by Lee Ellis’ experience in acting as a senior Gorvernment lawyer defending judicial review cases.
 In fact, David and Lee met on opposing sides of litigation and their combined experience brings significant benefits to clients considering judicial review challenges.

 Chambers describes David as “He is most impressive.
 He knows the subject inside out and commands confidence”

 David is described by The Legal 500 as “very client-friendly, responsive and knowledgeable”.

 David was named in the Citywealth 2018 Future Leaders Top 100.

-David joined Stewarts as a partner in 2014 to establish the Tax Litigation and Investigations department having spent 10 years as a tax litigation lawyer at PwC Legal.
+David joined Stewarts as a partner in 2014 to establish the Tax Litigation and Resolution department having spent 10 years as a tax litigation lawyer at PwC Legal.

 David enjoys spending time with his young family, playing tennis (not well), a glass of wine or two and the outdoors.